 Leonardo DiCaprio and Martin Scorsese have produced fantastic cinema.
 But if you're looking for bats**t crazy and stomach cramp-inducing laughter, look no further than 'The Wolf of Wall Street'.
 Many think DiCaprio should have won the Oscar for his performance as Jordan Belfort, a wealthy stock-broker living the high life.

 Jonah Hill, Margot Robbie, Matthew McConaughey, the aforementioned Rob Reiner, Jon Favreau, and Joanna Lumley also star.
-Its funniest scene involves Lemmon Quaaludes and a car.
-Anyone who has seen the film knows exactly what we mean.
-We don't want to spoil it if you haven't seen it so here's Matthew McConaughey banging his chest.
+Its funniest scene involves Lemmon Quaaludes and a car - and anyone who has seen the film knows exactly what we mean.
+We don't want to spoil it if you haven't watched it though, so here's Matthew McConaughey banging his chest.

 After working on 'Da Ali G Show' together, Seth Rogen and Evan Goldberg wrote this comedic gem.
 It is loosely based on their own school experiences in the 90s.
 Michael Cera and Jonah Hill play two hapless high school seniors trying to get their hands on some booze for a party ringing in their last day of school.